vivekruhela/miRPipe/README.md

 ```

 ## Running the RNA-SEQ Pipeline

+### Automated HPC/SLURM workflow

+For non-interactive, resumable cohort analysis, use the new [miRPipe-HPC Nextflow workflow](hpc_workflow/README.md).
+It adds sample-sheet validation, parallel SLURM execution, Apptainer/Docker support, `-resume`, MultiQC and execution provenance, local sequence/locus annotation, configurable DESeq2 designs, and an explicit miRPipe2 roadmap.
+The original notebook is retained for backward compatibility and published-result comparison.

 We have created a Docker image packaging all the dependencies (command line tools, R and Python packages) for the pipeline, which are publically available.
 To run the Docker image on your local machine, you need to pull the docker image.